vanilla/docs/content/help/forum-settings/categories/index.md

 ## Category Following

 Category following gives users a shortcut to discussions in their favorite categories.
-You can then filter discussions to only categories you follow.
+You can then filter discussions to only show content from categories you follow.

 This feature is turned off by default and is not visible to guests.